anduvlad92/LMAdapter/README.md

 # LMAdapter
-Load more adapter  for recyclerview
+Load more adapter  for recyclerview.
+Work in progress